cccbr/runningatower/content/docs/170-glossary/index.md

 ## Death Watch Beetle

 The Death Watch Beetle infests old damp oak and elm timbers – thus representing a threat to timber bell frames and headstocks.
 The adult beetle lays eggs in crevices and inside tunnels left by previous larvae.
 The larvae bore into the timber, feeding for up to ten years before pupating, later emerging from the wood as adult beetles.
-The adults attract mates by a tapping sound that can be heard in old buildings (such as churches) on summer nights.
+The adults attract mates by a tapping sound that can be heard in old buildings (such as churches) on quiet summer nights.
 The beetles can be killed by targeted use of insecticide, although a [view has been expressed]( https://www.visitchurches.org.uk/what-we-do/blog/the-death-watch-beetle.html) that prevention is better than cure.

 ## Diocesan Advisory Committee (DAC)